-The HAP contract is a written agreement between the PHA and the owner of the dwelling unit occupied by a housing choice voucher assisted family.
-Under the HAP contract, the PHA agrees to make housing assistance payments to the owner on behalf of a specific family occupying a specific unit and obliges the owner to comply with all program requirements.
+The HAP contract is a written agreement between the PHA and the owner of the dwelling unit.
+Under the HAP contract, the PHA agrees to make housing assistance payments to the owner on behalf of the family, and the owner agrees to comply with all program requirements as stated in the HAP contract.

-The HAP contract format is prescribed by HUD.
+The HAP contract form is prescribed by HUD.

-If the PHA has given approval for the family of the assisted tenancy, the owner and the PHA execute the HAP contract.
+If the PHA has given approval for the family of the assisted tenancy, the owner and the PHA must execute the HAP contract.